 As of this spring, the risqué brand will launch an undergarment line aimed specifically at pre-teens and young teen age girls.
 And lest you think that Victoria’s Secret has toned down their recognizably racy style to appeal to this younger demographic, think again.

 The new brand called, “Bright Young Things,” includes lace black cheeksters with the word “Wild” emblazoned on it, green and white polka-dot hipsters screen printed with “Feeling Lucky?” and a lace trim thong with the words, “Call me” on the front.

 Chief Financial Officer Stuart Burgdoerfer of Limited Brands, of which Victoria’s Secret is a subsidiary, announced the company’s new marketing demographic at a recent conference, claiming about younger girls:

 “They want to be older, and they want to be cool like the girl in college, and that’s part of the magic.”

-Underwear that reads, “Call me” does nothing but cheapen a girl’s self-esteem while exacerbating the objectification of her God-given femininity.
+Underwear that reads, “Call me” does nothing but cheapen a girl’s self-esteem.
+These “playful” but dangerous sayings exacerbate the objectification of young girls’ God-given femininity.
 Our children are being objectified by retailers who see them as nothing more than a path to increased profits.

-Victoria’s Secret is ready to sacrifice our daughters’ innocence, compress their childhood, and devalue their self-worth all for the purpose of bolstering their bottom line.
+Victoria’s Secret is ready to sacrifice our daughters’ innocence.
+The company compresses their childhoods, and devalue their self-worth all for the purpose of bolstering their bottom line.